edyarr/Twine_Workshop/CheatSheet_I.md

 In this example, `"Hello"` will be rendered at a size 4 which is around 24 or 30 pts.
 If you see, we started to use macros and hooks (the information that goes into square brackets immediately after a macro) when we learned how to change text styles and colors.
 However, the concepts we'll learn below are a bit more complex.

-Some of the most popular marcos are:
+Some of the most popular macros are:

 * Click macro
     * `(click: "Name of the clickable word")`.

     * The word referenced in the "condition" (the clickable word) must be part of the narrative you are creating.
 The click macro must be linked (as a hook) to a condition that will appear when the player clicks the word affected by the click macro.

-    `Eg. Javier turned the lights on ==> (click: "lights")` ==> This code will cause the word "lights" to be illuminated.Wehne we have the click, we can add the action that is going to appear when the player clicks on the word.
+    `Eg. Javier turned the lights on ==> (click: "lights")` ==> This code will cause the word "lights" to be illuminated.
+When we have the click, we can add the action that is going to appear when the player clicks on the word.
-    `Eg. Javier turded the lights on ==> (click: "lights")[With the lights on, Javier  discovered three big dogs]`
+    `Eg. Javier turned the lights on ==> (click: "lights")[With the lights on, Javier  discovered three big dogs]`
 * Timer macro
     * `(set: "$variable" to "float")` ==> `(set: $counter to 10)`
     * Example used on the game: